brian-team/brian2modelfitting/docs_sphinx/introduction/howitworks.rst

 Remarks
 -------
 - After performing first fitting, user can continue the optimization with another `~brian2modelfitting.fitter.Fitter.fit()` run.

 - Number of samples can not be changed between rounds or `~brian2modelfitting.fitter.Fitter.fit()` calls, due to parallelization of the simulations.

 .. warning::
   User is not allowed to change the optimizer or metric between `~brian2modelfitting.fitter.Fitter.fit()` calls.

+- When using the `~brian2modelfitting.fitter.TraceFitter`, users can use a standard curve fitting algorithm for refinement by calling `~brian2modelfitting.fitter.TraceFitter.refine`.